RB | Senior | The Ohio State University

 Cassady again won All-America acclaim in 1955, when he rushed for 958 yards and 15 touchdowns.
 At the end of the year, Cassady’s list of accolades included the Heisman Trophy and recognition by the Associated Press as the 1955 Athlete of the Year.
 Cassady, who also was an outstanding defensive back, finished his collegiate career with 2,466 rushing yards.
 That total still ranks 11th on the all-time OSU rushing list.
 He also played baseball at OSU, starting at shortstop for three years.

 After graduation, Cassady was a first round pick of the Detroit Lions.
 He played defensive back with Detroit, Cleveland and Philadelphia before retiring.
-“Hop” lives in Tampa, but spent many summers in Columbus as a coach for the Columbus Clippers, the Yankees’ AAA farm club.
+“Hop” who lived in Tampa in his later years, spent many summers in Columbus as a coach for the Columbus Clippers, the Yankees’ AAA farm club.
 His jersey number “40” was retired Nov.
 18, 2000.